unibz-core/Scior/documentation/Scior-Functioning.md

 ### Output Ontology

-After the Scior execution, all knowledge discovered through the execution of gUFO rules are added to the working graph ( i.e., to the input ontology graph) and this complete graph is saved as a *ttl* file.
+After the Scior execution, all knowledge discovered through the execution of gUFO rules are added to the original graph ( i.e., to the input ontology graph) and this complete graph is saved as a *ttl* file.
 The file is saved into the same folder as the input file using the following file nomenclature: `example-{YYYY.MM.DD-hh.mm.ss}.out.ttl`, where “example” is the name of the ontology and the curly brackets are substituted by year (Y), month (M), day (D), hour (h), minutes (